MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-arrange-fields-in-rows-and-columns-using-gridlayout-control.md

 ##  <a name="position"></a> Hiding field captions

 You can hide the caption of a group or a field.
-To hide the caption of a field, set the value of the **ShowCaption** property to **false**.
+To hide the caption of a field, set the value of the **ShowCaption** property to **False**.
 For more information, see [ShowCaption Property](properties/devenv-showcaption-property.md).

 ## See Also